nur-syahirah/nur-syahirah/README.md

 ***
 #### 2013 - Collaborated with Temasek Polytechnic's Library for Major Project - TP Library App
  <p>
 For the major project, my team and I collaborated with the Temasek Polytechnic IIT school and Temasek Polytechnic Library to update the new version of the TP library mobile app (Version 3).
-Our tasks included resolving detected issues and user feedback,debugging existing functions, and implementing new functions.
+Our tasks includes resolving detected issues from the user's feedback, debugging existing functions, and implementing new functions.
  </p>

    <p>For my contribution, I was in charge of:</p>